PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 {: .challenge}

-### Running BLAST from a container with Docker ###
+> ## Running BLAST from a container with Docker ##
+>

-We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
+> We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
 BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known seqeuences; it's one of the most widely used bioinformatics tools.

-> ## Pull the BLAST container ##
 >
 > To begin, try and pull the BLAST container `biocontainers/blast:v2.2.31_cv2` (this will take a little bit):
 >